Excerpt 3, A Seat for the Rabble

 Sara thought her mother would refuse, but she pursed her lips for the smallest of smiles.
 “Yes, I suppose we should.”

 Later that night, with the air cool and alive with crickets, Sara Sothron left her family’s dwelling with her mother.
 The two of them found Caleb in Elf’s Grove.
 He was naked, save for fur around his waist.
-Between his thighs lay a hare, which he held captive by its ears.
-The knife by his ankle had a dull shine.
+Between his thighs lay a hare, which he held by its ears.
+The knife by his ankle had a dull luster.

 This was forbidden practice, she knew.
 Neither readers nor priests condoned it, and Bishop Peshar was said to want anyone caught doing it taken to the Red Tower.
 But no one had stopped the Commons of Rosbury from practicing their Old Ways.
 Times were bad, everyone knew; the people were poor, and Midland wheat hard to come by.